formkiq/docs.formkiq.com/docs/platform/costs.md

 | 2.6 TB  | $0.135 / GB | $351 |

-### Multi-AZ without Standby/Masters
+### Multi-AZ with No Standby or Dedicated Master Nodes (lower cost, but still provides a level of high availability)

 Another Amazon OpenSearch deployment option is to forgo the dedicated masters and use a data node as both a data node and a master.
-Is is important to keep the number of data nodes as a multiple of 3.
-This would allow a new master to be elected if an AZ was lost because a new master can be elected by the remaining 2 nodes.
+If you are not using dedicated master nodes, it is important to keep the number of data nodes as a multiple of 3.
+This will allow a new master to be elected if an AZ is lost because a new master can be elected by the remaining 2 nodes.

 :::note
 If you enable multi-AZ without Standby, you should create at least one replica for each index in your cluster
 :::

-The cluster is setup with the following configuration:
+This cluster is set up with the following configuration:

 * 3 AZs (3 Active)
 * 3 Data Nodes (3 Active)
+* 0 Master Nodes
-* 2 replicas
+* 2 replicas per primary shard
 * 2.6 TB of data (based on 600GB storage requirement and 2 replicas)

 | Instance Type    | vCPU | Memory (GiB) | Instance Count | Price Per Month (On-Demand) | Price Per Month (Reserved) |